midokhorshed/tut-youtube-clone-wds/README.md

-# tut-youtube-clone-wds
+# How To Design A YouTube Clone With HTML/CSS

-Project based on this video: https://www.youtube.com/watch?v=rhPSo4_Tgi0
+Project based on this [video](https://www.youtube.com/watch?v=rhPSo4_Tgi0).